qundao/mirror-beautifulsoup4/doc/index.rst

 Let's say you want to use Beautiful Soup to look at a document's <a>
 tags.
 It's a waste of time and memory to parse the entire document and then go over it again looking for <a> tags.
 It would be much faster to ignore everything that wasn't an <a> tag in the first place.

-The :py:class:`SoupStrainer` class allows you to choose which parts of an incoming document are parsed.
-You just create a :py:class:`SoupStrainer` and pass it in to the :py:class:`BeautifulSoup` constructor as the ``parse_only`` argument.
+You can do this by creating a :py:class:`SoupStrainer` class object, as described in `Type-safe programming`_, and passing it in to the :py:class:`BeautifulSoup` constructor as the ``parse_only`` argument.

 (Note that *this feature won't work if you're using the html5lib parser*.